Stars1233/pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

 be instantiated and passed to functions using the view class for argument types.

+It is also possible to specify template specializations like "std::optional<int>" as primitive types with converters.

 See :ref:`predefined_templates` for built-in templates for standard type conversion rules.